Varavara Rao: Poetry

 Rao began publishing poetry in the late 1950s in journals and magazines, and his first poetry collection Chali Negallu (Camp Fires) was published in 1968.

 Varavara Rao has published fifteen poetry collections of his own besides editing a number of poetry anthologies.
 His poetry collections are: Chali Negallu (Camp Fires, 1968), Jeevanaadi (Pulse, 1970), Ooregimpu (Procession, 1973), Swechcha (Freedom, 1978), Samudram (Sea, 1983), Bhavishyathu Chitrapatam (Portrait of the Future, 1986), Muktakantam (Free Throat, 1990), Aa Rojulu (Those Days, 1998), Unnadedo Unnattu (As it is, 2000), Dagdhamauthunna Bagdad (Burning Bagdad, 2003), Mounam Oka Yuddhaneram (Silence is a War Crime, 2003), Antassootram (Undercurrent, 2006), Telangana Veeragatha (Legend of Telangana, 2007), Palapitta Paata (Song of Palapitta, 2007) and Beejabhoomi (Field of Seeds, 2014).
-In 2008, an anthology of selected poetry by Rao, titled Varavara Rao Kavitvam (1957-2007), (Varavara Rao's Poetry) was published.

-Rao's work has been translated into English by Dr. D Venkat Rao (professor at the English and Foreign Languages University, Hyderabad.
+In 2008, an anthology of selected poetry by Rao, titled Varavara Rao Kavitvam (1957-2007) was published.
+His work has been translated into English by Dr. D Venkat Rao (professor at the English and Foreign Languages University, Hyderabad).
 His poetry has been translated into almost all Indian languages.
 His poetry collections appeared in Malayalam, Kannada and Hindi and a few Bengali and Hindi literary journals brought out special numbers of his poetry and writings.

-n 1986, one of his poetry anthologies Bhavishyathu Chitrapatam (Portrait of the Future) was banned by the state government.
+In 1986, one of his poetry anthologies, Bhavishyathu Chitrapatam (Portrait of the Future), was banned by the state government.

 Criticism

-Rao's book, 'Telangana Liberation Struggle and Telugu Novel – A Study into Interconnection between Society and Literature' (1983) is considered to be landmark in Marxist literary criticism in Telugu.
-He published half-a-dozen volumes of literary criticism and a volume of his editorials in Srujana.
+Rao's book, Telangana Liberation Struggle and Telugu Novel – A Study into Interconnection between Society and Literature (1983) is considered to be a landmark in Marxist literary criticism in Telugu.
+He published half a dozen volumes of literary criticism and a volume of his editorials in Srujana.

 Prison diaries

-During his periods of incarceration, Rao maintained and published a personal journal, Sahacharulu (1990), which was translated into English and published in 2010 as 'Captive Imagination'.
-He also translated Ngũgĩ wa Thiong'o's prison diary, Detained and novel, Devil on the Cross into Telugu.
+During his periods of incarceration, Rao maintained and published a personal journal, Sahacharulu (1990), which was translated into English and published in 2010 as Captive Imagination.
+He also translated Ngũgĩ wa Thiong'o's prison diary, Detained, and novel, Devil on the Cross, into Telugu.

 Political activism

 1960s: Founding of Virasam

 In 1967, Rao formed part of a generation of writers and poets that criticized the Telugu literary community's disengagement with politics.
 He was instrumental in founding two writer's associations that actively engaged in politics; the Tirugubatu Kavulu (Association of Rebel Poets) in Warangal, and the Viplava Rachayitala Sangham (Revolutionary Writers’ Association), popularly known as Virasam, in 1970.
-The group was inspired by the Naxalbari uprising and the Other members of Virasam included author Kutumba Rao, dramatist Rachakonda Viswanatha Sastri, poet and historian K.V.
+The group was inspired by the Naxalbari uprising.
+Other members of Virasam included author Kutumba Rao, dramatist Rachakonda Viswanatha Sastri, poet and historian K.V.
 Ramana Reddy, Jwalamukhi, Nikhileswar, Nagna Muni and Cherabanda Raju.
 Virasam was closely associated with Dalit politics.
 As a member of Virasam, Rao participated in educational campaigns and contributed to several anthologies of writing published by authors connected with Virasam.
 He has been part of the executive committee of Virasam since its inception.
 Virasam was subsequently banned by the Andhra Pradesh State Government in 2005, for one year, under the Andhra Pradesh Public Security Act, 1992.
 It was banned again in 2013.